 A clinically important point is that the lower motor neurons of the brain stem receive bilateral corticobulbar input.
 Therefore, unilateral corticobulbar tract lesions usually produce no clinical effect on head and neck muscles with two exceptions:

 - Facial nucleus (VII): The neurons that innervate the muscles of the lower face (below the forehead) receive mainly crossed input from the opposite motor cortex.
 Therefore, a stroke or other lesion involving the left motor cortex or internal capsule causes weakness of the right facial muscles below the forehead, but the patient can still wrinkle her right forehead.
-This is demonstrated with an animation where you can compare an upper and lower motor neuron lesion and its effect on facial expression.

 - Hypoglossal nucleus (XII): The neurons that innervate the genioglossus muscle receive mainly crossed input from the opposite motor cortex.
 Therefore, a stroke or other lesion involving the left motor cortex or internal capsule causes weakness of the right genioglossus muscle.
 When the patient protrudes his tongue, the normal left genioglossus muscle pushes the tongue to the right.
 However, this deficit is generally transient, lasting a few days.